-This question’s answer might create your highest impact on the Interviewers.
-As you would be teaching the College Level Students, so being innovative will be the top most requirement for this position.
+This question’s answer might create a great impact on the interviewers.
+As you would be teaching college-level students, so being innovative will be the topmost requirement for this position.

 You must inherit the innovative teaching style to stand out amongst other candidates.
-Here with the answer of this question, you can tell them that why should they hire you!
+Here, with the answer to this question, you can tell them why should they hire you.

 Ques 5: What teaching skills and techniques have you used over the past years?

-Ques 6: What courses are you particularly interested in teaching and Why?
+Ques 6: What courses are you particularly interested in teaching & research and why?

-No need to be conscious!
-Simply tell them about your specialization, degrees and experience you have for that subject.
-Also, justify the reason that why would you be teaching the same subject and benefit students by your teaching.
+Tell them about your specialization, degrees, and experience you have for that subject.
+Also, justify the reason why would you be teaching or research the same subject.

 Ques 7: What challenges are you looking for in this position?

 The best way to answer questions about the challenges you are seeking is to discuss how you would be able to effectively utilize your skills and experience to resolve those challenges.

 You can also show your interest in accepting challenges, learning from them and solve them with great efficiency.